-An Australian man suspected of selling missile parts and other military technology on behalf of North Korea was arrested by authorities on Dec.
-16.
+An Australian man suspected of selling missile parts and other military technology on behalf of

 The Australian Federal Police (AFP) accused Chan Han Choi, 59, of being an “economic agent” for the nuclear-armed regime by attempting to broker the sale of missile components, software for ballistic missiles and other unidentified North Korean military expertise, The New York Times reported.

 Neil Gaughan, assistant commissioner for the federal police, told reporters that Choi tried to sell such military expertise to “international entities” and discussed “the supply of weapons of mass destruction.”
 They believe he had contact with “high-ranking officials” in Pyongyang.